TIPS TO CREATE ART DECO STYLE AT HOME

 FLOORING

-Chevron was a popular pattern of the Art Deco era and you can find several chevron flooring styles at Carpet Court, including engineered timber boards and laminates that replicate the French chic origins of Art Deco.
+Chevron was a popular pattern of the Art Deco era and you can find several engineered timber chevron flooring styles at Carpet Court, that replicate the French chic origins of Art Deco.
 By layering the flooring with an Art Deco-inspired rug, such as Carpet Court’s Chrome rug, you’ll be in your own dream Art Deco home.

 VIEW GALLERY